pivotal/docs-tap/tap-gui/plugins/sa-tap-gui.hbs.md

-# Security Analysis in Tanzu Application Platform GUI
+# Security Analysis in Tanzu Developer Portal

-This topic tells you about the Security Analysis plug-in in Tanzu Application Platform GUI (commonly called TAP GUI).
+This topic tells you about the Security Analysis plug-in in Tanzu Developer Portal (commonly called TAP GUI).

 ## <a id="overview"></a> Overview